 Our Plan

 In September 2019, the Alliance’s board of directors adopted a Strategic Plan following a process that involved conversations with dozens of stakeholders representing tribal, government, fishing, nonprofit, and other perspectives.
-The Strategic Plan has been most recently updated in April of 2023 after additional input from stakeholders, and here is a 3-page summary.
+The Plan has been updated every two years since then, always looking out 4-5 years.
+The Strategic Plan was most recently updated in March 2025 – here is a 2 page summary.

 Strategic Initiatives

-Initiative 1: Complete scientific assessment and public policy analysis necessary to determine the feasibility and impacts of restoring and protecting a healthy sea otter population in Oregon.
+Initiative 1: Complete scientific, socio-economic, and public policy assessments necessary to determine the methods for and impacts of restoring and protecting a healthy sea otter population in Oregon.

-Initiative 3: Reintroduce a viable population of sea otters to one or more suitable sites on the Oregon coast, with follow-up monitoring.
+If Initiatives 1-3 are successful: Initiative 4: Reintroduce a viable population of sea otters to one or more suitable sites on the Oregon coast, with follow-up monitoring.

 The Timeline

-• Strategic Initiatives #1 (Assessment & Analysis) and #2 (Regional Consensus) are underway and running concurrently.
-As of spring 2023, the Alliance expects to complete these Initiatives no later than the end of 2027.
+• Strategic Initiatives #1 (Assessment & Analysis), #2 (Public Support), and #3 (Government Plans & Priority) are underway and running concurrently.
+As of spring 2025, the Alliance expects to have advanced these Initiatives with a clear leader identified and prepared to act by the end of 2027.

-• Strategic Initiative #4 (Organizational Capacity) is underway and will continue throughout the life of the Plan
+• Strategic Initiative #5 (Organizational Capacity) is underway and will continue throughout the life of the Plan.

 Core Strategies